FusangLiu/Surface-reconstruction-from-point-clouds-for-crop-canopies/README.md

 # Suface-reconstruction-form-point-clouds-for-crop-canopies
-The surface reconstruction is a Crust-based method which firstly adopts the Crust method to triangulation and then uses a statistic method to filter abnormal facets (i.e. triangles)
+The surface reconstruction is a Crust-based method which firstly adopts the Crust method to triangulation and then uses a statistic method to filter abnormal facets (i.e. triangles).The output plant model can be usde to directly calculate the leaf area and link to ray-tracing model for canopy photosynthesis calculation.

 # Reference